Vanilla Bayesian Optimization Performs Great in High Dimensions: Results

 \section{Results}

-We now compare vanilla BO, equipped with the complexity-reducing assumptions from Sec.~\ref{sec:method}, against state-of-the-art methods across various classes of HDBO: the subspace-methods BAxUS, Bounce and SAASBO~\cite{papenmeier2022increasing, papenmeier2023bounce,pmlr-v161-eriksson21a}, the Local BO algorthms TuRBO~\cite{eriksson2019turbo} and Maximal Probability of Descent~\cite{NEURIPS2022_555479a2} (MPD), the AddGP method RD-UCB~\citep{pmlr-v202-ziomek23a}, the variable selection method MCTS-VS~\cite{song2022monte}, and CMA-ES~\cite{hansen-eda06a}.
+We now compare our Vanilla Bayesian Optimization method with a dimensionality-scaled lengthscale prior (we will refer to our method as $D$-scaled $p(\bm{\ell)}$ or DSP for clarity), against state-of-the-art HDBO methods.
+We will include various classes of HDBO methods, such as the subspace-methods Bounce and SAASBO~\cite{papenmeier2023bounce,pmlr-v161-eriksson21a}, the Local BO algorithms TuRBO~\cite{eriksson2019turbo} and Maximal Probability of Descent~\cite{NEURIPS2022_555479a2} (MPD), the AddGP method RD-UCB~\citep{pmlr-v202-ziomek23a}, the variable selection method MCTS-VS~\cite{song2022monte}, and CMA-ES~\cite{hansen-eda06a}.
 We use each method's official repository, with the exception of SAASBO which is run through Ax~\cite{bakshy2018ae}.
-We detail the experimental setup in App.~\ref{app:expsetup}, and our code is publically available at~\url{https://github.com/hvarfner/vanilla_bo_in_highdim}.
+We detail the experimental setup in App.~\ref{app:expsetup}, and our code is publicly available at~\url{https://github.com/hvarfner/vanilla_bo_in_highdim}.

-We instantiate Vanilla BO with $\mu_0 = \sqrt{2}, \sigma_0 = \sqrt{3}$, which equates to $\bm{\ell} \approx 0.50$ for $D=6$.
-We initialize our method with $3\sqrt{D}$ SOBOL samples to acquire substantial data for modeling.
-We initialize the baselines with 30 samples, marked by the dashed vertical line.
-We note that some methods (BAxUS, CMA-ES, MPD) deviate from conventional initialization schemes.
-On all benchmarks, we run Vanilla BO with \logei{}~\cite{ament2023unexpected}, using a low acquisition optimization budget of 512 initial (global) SOBOL samples and 512 Gaussian samples around the incumbent, followed by L-BFGS on the 4 best candidates, which is made possible by the low-complexity-high-smoothness model.
+We instantiate the DSP with $\mu_0 = \sqrt{2}, \sigma_0 = \sqrt{3}$, which equates to $\bm{\ell} \approx 0.50$ for $D=6$ under the mode of $p(\bm{\ell})$.
+We initialize all methods with 30 samples, marked by a dashed vertical line.
+Bounce, CMA-ES and MPD deviate from conventional initialization.
+On all benchmarks, we use \logei{}~\cite{ament2023unexpected}, using a low acquisition optimization budget of 512 initial (global) SOBOL samples and 512 Gaussian samples around the incumbent, followed by L-BFGS on the 4 best candidates, which is made possible by the low-complexity-high-smoothness model.
 In App.~\ref{app:abl}, we demonstrate that our method delivers consistent performance for a range of complexities.